 Results of refrigerated pie crust and homemade pie crust in a 9-inch pie plate:

-The testing results of the refrigerated pie crust and the homemade pie crust were the same.
+The testing results for the refrigerated pie crust and the homemade pie crust were the same.

 - This fudge pie works best when made with the 9-inch pie crust placed in a 9-inch pie plate.
 We like a standard glass pie plate like this one.